 Texas Estuarine Coastal Exchange (TEX-ECE)

-Several faculty members, technicians, and students from The University of Texas Marine Science Institute (UTMSI) will participate in this multidisciplinary expedition aboard the R/V Pelican.
+Several faculty members, technicians, and students from The University of Texas Marine Science Institute (UTMSI) will participate in this multidisciplinary expedition to understand how water moves between the ocean and bays along the Texas coast—especially through Aransas Pass.
+The first of several cruises will be aboard the R/V Pelican.
 Together, they will investigate how sediments, ocean conditions, and marine organisms interact offshore of Mustang and San José Island, Texas.
 This collaborative effort will provide new insights into coastal ecosystem processes and how they respond to environmental change.

 Texas Estuarine Coastal Exchange (TEX-ECE) Logistics